This page contains general information about bankruptcy. Call us at (715) 832-1800 for specific advice.

 ▪ applying aspects of both federal and Wisconsin law, and

 No matter what type of bankruptcy you file, you will have to answer to a trustee with legal training.
 And if your creditors get involved they will likely have attorneys.

 Maybe you need to declare bankruptcy.
 Maybe you don’t.
 Maybe you have a truly simple situation and can do a bankruptcy on your own.
 Maybe you don’t and can’t.
 To quote Dirty Harry, “feel lucky?”

 The Chippewa Valley has many first-rate attorneys.
 What sets Christianson & Freund apart?

 Experience.
-Eau Claire bankruptcy attorneys Mark Mathias, Josh Christianson, and Dan Christianson & Freund have decades of experience working with debtors and creditors in bankruptcy and state courts.
+Eau Claire bankruptcy attorneys Dan Rislove, Josh Christianson, and Dan Freund have decades of experience working with debtors and creditors in bankruptcy and state courts.
 The result is an in-depth understanding of debt relief, debt collection, and bankruptcy law.

 Creativity.
 Experienced Christianson & Freund bankruptcy lawyers take the time to get to know each client’s unique situation.
 They then craft customized, cost-effective strategies to achieve their clients’ goals.

 Client focus.
 Our lawyers and paralegals know that stress comes hand in hand with legal problems.
 So they make it a point to keep in touch with clients throughout the process.
 That’s why we say “You have a friend at Christianson & Freund.”

 Excellence.
 Christianson & Freund’s experience, creativity, and client focus have earned it a reputation for superior legal craftsmanship.